Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 disaggregated data at lower levels of geography, so we are unable to map it to most of the 104 municipalities in our dataset.
 Hence, linear interpolation is used to estimate the missing data for 2010, just as for all the other missing years.
-In the future, we may collaborate further with Statistics Canada to obtain the geographically disaggregated data, if it remains in their records.
+In the future, we may collaborate further with StatsCan to obtain the geographically disaggregated data, if it remains in their records.

 ## Data Analysis and Modelling